 When Cook took over, he was unequivocally the only choice.
 He steered the company in his own direction, with a focus on operational health to the detriment of other things.
 He kind of lost the plot somewhere in there and has been spinning his wheels for a while.
 That's not what I'm contesting.
 It's your idea that Jobs didn't want Cook.
 Jobs loved Cook.

 Any time Jobs had to step aside from the CEO position temporarily, Cook took over immediately.
-Metaphorically speaking, Cook kept the trains running.
+Metaphorically speaking, Cook kept the trains running on time.
 Cook did not set or change the direction of the company at the time, and Jobs was still available for consultation.

 > He was Jobs' designated successor for a decade when he learned he was sick.